 To help summarise the recent changes to the meal service, we have put together a list of frequently asked questions, below.

-From the end of March 2014 we will be ending the Sunday meal delivery service currently provided by volunteers and moving over to providing 7 days’ worth of meals for those who need them, using an external provider.
-Our final delivery of meals by volunteers will be on Sunday 30th March.
+From the end of March 2014 we no longer provide meals only on a Sunday.
+This old service provided by volunteers has been replaced with a new service that provides 7 days’ worth of meals for those who need them, using an external provider.
+Our final delivery of meals by volunteers was on Sunday 30th March.

 We are planning to introduce opportunities for service users to come together for a meal at week- ends in the same way that people currently do for Eating Together on Wednesdays.
 We hope that our current Sunday volunteers may be interested in providing this service as an alternative way of volunteering.

-The Sunday meal is provided for those who are unable to cook for themselves and their families because they are too unwell to do so.
-It is testament to the great advances in HIV medication that by far the majority of people living with HIV today are not often faced with acute ill health but we know that there are still people who are very unwell.
-We receive a small number of referrals each month for people in this situation.
+The prepared meals are provided to those who are unable to cook for themselves and their families because they are too unwell to do so.
+It is testament to the great advances in HIV medication that by far the majority of people living with HIV today are not often faced with acute ill health.
+We receive a small number of referrals each month for people who are very unwell.
 We need to respond to these needs to the best of our ability and with the aim of achieving maximum nutritional benefit that will make a real difference to their recovery and regaining of independence.

 Taking this in to account as part of a detailed strategic review of all our work the Board of Trustees has concluded that The Food Chain can provide greater benefit to this group of service users by providing meals on seven days of the week rather than just one.
 During 2013 we looked in to the feasibility of doing this in the same way as we do on Sundays but found that this would not be feasible.